News & Articles

 Just relax.
 No labeling.
 Just relax.

 As much as we’d like to simply hand out marijuana and tell people to relax and enjoy the day we realize that there are people out there who can’t relax and enjoy the day so they choose to argue and be angry instead.
 They choose to buy into a belief system that still argues Obama is a Muslim, China has stolen our jobs, climate change is a hoax, that our guns are under threat to be taken from us, that white folks are soon to be a minority.
-I met a number of these people at the Trump rally in Superior last May, people who were angry for all the wrong reasons.
+I met a number of these people at the Trump rally in Superior the spring of 2016, people who were angry for all the wrong reasons.

 Hey, there are plenty of reasons for people to be wondering what the hell happened over the past few decades.
 If you could pull them away from staring at a hand-held device and talk about how our economocracy long ago steered away from a social contract with the common good and into greed, well, you might just be able to start to steer them away from anger and into the light of day.